N2ITN/GoogleMusicFavs/README.md

 # GoogleMusicFavs
-Plot your most listened to Genres, Artists, and Tracks
+Plots your most listened to Genres, Artists, and Tracks on Google Music in 20 lines of code!